trieu/leo-cdp-free-edition/README.md

 # Community Support

-<a href="https://www.facebook.com/groups/bigdatavietnam.org/" target="_blank"> Facebook of bigdatavietnam.org </a>
+Facebook Group <a href="https://www.facebook.com/groups/bigdatavietnam.org/" target="_blank"> Facebook of bigdatavietnam.org </a>

 # Documents

-* All documents and video tutorials is under development
+* All documents and video tutorials are  under development
 * More information will be updated at <a href="https://knowledge.leocdp.net/" target="_blank"> Leo CDP Blog </a>